djalbat/reaction-with-style/README.md

 `;
 ```
 Now both `Link` and `HeaderLink` components are available, each with their own associated style.
-The `HeaderLink` component will have the `Link` component's style followed by its own.
-In this way the new style added to the `HeaderLink` component will take precedence over the `Link` style.

 For functional and class components, a little care is needed.

-Rather than destructuring the requisite function or class, you must make use of the `retrieveClassName()` function.
+For functional components, rather than destructuring the requisite function or class, you must make use of the `retrieveClassName()` function.
 For example, if the `Header` functional component is to be extended, it must first be amended:

 ```js